sethkor/connect-backup/README.md

 You can restore AWS Connect elements you have previously backed up:

 - [X] Published Call Flows (The AWS API restricts this to published flows only)
-- [X] Restore Call Flow with a new name, it will not overwrite the current published flow which is handy to minimise production impacts
+- [X] Restore Call Flow with a new name by creating it, it will not overwrite the current published flow which is handy to minimise production impacts
 - [ ] Routing Profiles
 - [ ] User Data (except Passwords)
 - [ ] User Hierarchy Groups
 - [ ] User Hierarchy

-If you choose to restore with a new call flow name via `--new` you can only do this once for the new name.
-If you wish to overwrite this new flow with another restore then omit `--new` like a normal overwrite restoration.
+If you choose to restore with a new call flow name via `--create` you can only do this once for the new name.
+If you wish to overwrite this new flow with another restore then omit `--create` like a normal overwrite restoration.
-Also, when using `--new` there is a [bug](https://github.com/aws/aws-sdk-go/issues/3584) in the AWS API that insist in at least 1 tag is provided.
+Also, when using `--create` there is a [bug](https://github.com/aws/aws-sdk-go/issues/3584) in the AWS API that insist in at least 1 tag is provided.
 Tags are not supported in the AWS Connect console and are optional in the CLI.
 To get around this any restoration to a new flow will add two tags identifying the restoration date and the url of this tools github repo.
 You will only ever see these tags in a backup or via the AWS Connect CLI.